This post may contain affiliate links.

 Suits and dresses alike were decorated with a twisty and turny red, blue and purple print at Halpern.
 At Alberta Ferretti, flowy summer dresses were decorated with a psychedelic print that definitely brought to mind the late ‘60s and early ‘70s hippie fashions.

 This is one of the better summer 2020 pattern trends to get on board with if you’re looking forward to a tropical vacation in the coming hot months.
 There were a ton of vivacious tropical prints on the runway, featuring all kinds of exotic flora in vibrant colors, and they really put us in the mood to spend some time on the beach.

 The tropical print theme was strong at Versace, with a ton of different garments made out of fabrics printed with a monochrome tropical pattern.
 Most worthy of note, of course, is the closing dress worn by Jennifer Lopez, which was designed to commemorate the green, tropical-print dress that she wore to the Grammy Awards’ red carpet in 2000.

-We also saw tropical florals at Fendi, in the form of vacation suits worn with bikini tops.
+We also saw tropical florals at Fendi, in the form of vacation suits worn with bikini tops, and even decorating the spring 2020 bags.
 These tropical floral prints even had a bit of a ‘70s vibe thanks to a subdued color pattern.